Minnesota Urban Advanced Practice Provider (Psychiatric Nurse Practitioner only) Loan Forgiveness Guidelines

 Participants are required to practice for at least 30 hours per week, for at least 45 weeks per year, for a minimum of three years in an underserved urban community.
 An underserved urban community in Minneapolis or St. Paul is defined by Minnesota statute 144.1501 as a health professional shortage area (HPSA), medically underserved area (MUA), or with medically underserved populations (MUP).
 Use the website from the federal Health Resources and Services Administration (HRSA) to verify that a clinic or facility is in one of these designations.
 OR if not in a federally designated Health Professional Shortage Area (HPSA) or in a Medically Underserved Area/Population (MUA/P) must be providing care to a caseload where at least 25% of clients/patients use state public programs or are receiving sliding fee schedule discounts through a formal sliding fee schedule meeting the standards established by United States Dept. of Health and Human Services under Code of Federal Regulations, title 42, section 51, chapter 303.

 Selected participants shall provide direct patient care hours/client–centered services.
 Hours cannot be fulfilled meeting with providers, process improvement, policy development, supervising, or administering programs.

-Participants must begin their service obligation under this program no later than March 31 following completion of their training.
+Participants must begin their service obligation under this program no later than March 31 following selection.